 - HTTPS TCP port 443 access to the internet.

 - Outbound UDP port 5005.
 Replies sent to a flow on port 5005 must be routed back to the Highfive client through any firewalls and NATs.
-(Highfive does not fail when this port is not available, but it will significantly impact performance of the audio and video so having it open for outbound UDP traffic is strongly recommended.)

 As with any real-time web conferencing system, Highfive attempts to compensate and adapt to network conditions and glitches.
 However, you can help ensure best results by being aware of what can help the most.
 Video and audio are sensitive to 4 fundamental metrics of network health: available bandwidth, packet loss, latency, and jitter.
 You can test your network connection using the steps outlined in this article before you start using Highfive.